+(ii) Cost

+Furniture and equipment

+Cost

+Cost

+Purchase cost

-(II) Cost -urniture and equipment Cost Plant and equipment Cost
+Plant and equipment

+Cost

-Cost Cost
+Cost

-Purchase cost Purchase cost
+Purchase cost

-Following a change to Local Government (Financial Management), Regulation 17A, plant and equipment type assets (being plant and equipment and furniture and equipment) are to be measured under the cost model, rather than at fair value.
+Following a change to Local Government (Financial Management) Regulation 17A, plant and equipment type assets (being plant and equipment and furniture and equipment) are to be measured under the cost model, rather than at fair value.
 This change was effective from 1 July 2019 and represented a change in accounting policy.
 Revaluations carried out previously were not reversed as it was deemed fair value approximated cost at the date of change.